iKarwan/YTKillerPlus/README.md

 3. Apple ID (email & password)

-### AltStore  ( RECOMMENDED )
+### AltStore
 * Download and install AltServer from [here](https://altstore.io).

 * Right click on the AltServer icon with your phone connected and choose "Install Altstore", then the name of your phone.
 When prompted sign in with your Apple ID.
 Two-factor Authentication is supported, app-specific passwords are not.

     * install via AltStore.
-    * [Open In AltStore YouTube v18.01.6](https://tinyurl.com/3efkk99y) this will take some time as it altstore need to download the iPA and it depending on the internet connection speed .
+    * [Open In AltStore YouTube v18.01.6](https://tinyurl.com/54rf68me) this will take some time as it altstore need to download the iPA and it depending on the internet connection speed .